derlin/phrasal/README.md

 ## TODO

-* twitter is now fully powered by JS, so text can't be accessed anymore...
-Find a way to circumvent that / use the old version?

-TODO: add some usecases, such as finding links, cleaning a text file, etc. add language support information
+* add some usecases, such as finding links, cleaning a text file, etc. add language support information